fangq/iso2mesh/trunk/iso2mesh/README.txt

-	 opt: parameters for CGAL mesher, if opt is a structure, then opt.radbound: defines the maximum surface element size opt.angbound: defines the miminum angle of a surface triangle opt.surfaceapprox: defines the maximum distance between the center of the surface bounding circle and center of the element bounding sphere
+	 opt: parameters for CGAL mesher, if opt is a structure, then opt.radbound: defines the maximum surface element size opt.angbound: defines the miminum angle of a surface triangle opt.distbound: defines the maximum distance between the center of the surface bounding circle and center of the element bounding sphere
 	     opt.reratio:  maximum radius-edge ratio